 - Car seats with defective safety precautions, such as a broken seatbelt

-Other recalls may not be a threat to a person’s safety, but are nonetheless below NHTSA guidelines and must be recalled and repaired.
+Other recalls may not threaten a person’s safety but are below NHTSA guidelines and must be recalled and repaired.
 These might include:

 - Nonoperative radio controls or air conditioners